Is it worth to spend extra money on grass-fed and finished beef for the grill?

 I guess we are lucky that we live in an area where we have a large number of Mennonite farms.
 We found a family that does homesteading and that is where we get most of out meat now.

-Before that, we had a farm about 40 miles away that we used and online stores. the two natural meat stores online I used were Crowd Cow and Butcher Box.
-I also looked at but have not used yet the FarmFoods website.
+Before that, we had a farm about 40 miles away that we used and online stores.
+The two natural meat stores online I used were Crowd Cow and Butcher Box.
+I also looked at, but have not used yet, the FarmFoods and Snake River Farms website.

 Crowd cow offers a lot more than beef.
 Pork, chicken and even Wagye beef is available in their online store.